foxzool/bevy_octopus/README.md

 |------|--------------|
 | 0.13 | 0.1          |

-## License
+# License

-Dual-licensed under either
+All code in this repository is dual-licensed under either:

-- MIT
+- MIT License (LICENSE-MIT or http://opensource.org/licenses/MIT)
-- Apache 2.0
+- Apache License, Version 2.0 (LICENSE-APACHE or http://www.apache.org/licenses/LICENSE-2.0)

+at your option.
+This means you can select the license you prefer.

+## Your contributions
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.